- 2 stalks rosemary

 - pinch of salt

-Though it may look as though this recipe requires a number of steps, it is actually incredibly easy and provides a fresh approach to the traditional Sunday roast this Easter.
+Though it may look as though this recipe requires a number of steps, it is actually incredibly easy and provides a fresh approach to the traditional Sunday roast.

 Highly rewarding in flavour, it offers a chance to savour the often undervalued flavour of lamb shoulder.
-Served alongside some of our most cherished springtime ingredients and with a lighter, herb-infused jus it will undoubtedly be enjoyed by the whole family.
+Served with a lighter, herb-infused jus it will undoubtedly be enjoyed by the whole family.
 The potatoes will be gone in seconds!